gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ### Selling Support

 Other open-source companies go down the support route.
-The idea here is that you have a vast number of users who are gladly using the software for free, again as in beer, and there is a subset of these users who are willing to pay for support.
+The idea here is that you have a vast number of users who are gladly using the software for free, as in 🍺, and there is a subset of these users who are willing to pay for support.
 This is a nice idea, but it is often not told how small this subset is.

 Furthermore, the companies who require support are usually not your typical users.
 These are the companies who have quirky requirements, legacy systems, who are happy to pay you to help their madness of a setup.
 This again requires an open-source provider who churns out a great deal of features for free (again as in beer), then have a more consultancy like branch who deals with the quirks.

 #### Considering the the support route for Gimlet

 We are kind of doing this already.
 This is how we pay the product development costs.
-We are doing consutlancy around Gimlet.
+We are doing consultancy around Gimlet.
 But instead of handling our client's quirks, we go broad and help them Terraform their cloud setup, go through audits, and optimize their CI.

-There is not much quirks going on at SMB companies that they would need support for.
+There is not much quirks going on at small businesses that they would need support for.
 No special hardware, no crazy legacy systems.
 Many of our users are just happy self-host Gimlet and self-serve all their infrastructure needs.
 When we get to help, the scope is not tied to Gimlet.
-That is too small of a scope.
+That would be too small of a scope, too little income.

-This is the story of how our current path to money is at odds with product development.
+But you probably see by now how our broad support efforts that gets us money, is also taking time away from product development.

 ### Hosting Anyone?

 Another way open-source companies try monetizing the open-source project is hosting.

-This makes a lot of sense for DB engines, and difficult to self-host datawarehouses and data processing systems.

-Anything dealing with data, where backups and consistency matters lends itself to this model.
+This makes a lot of sense for DB engines and difficult to self-host datawarehouses and data processing systems.
+Anything dealing with data, where backups and consistency matters, lends itself to this model.
 Keeping the dev workflow free, then helping companies host and scale their data pipelines.

 It is a fair deal as long as AWS does not take the upstream and deploy it as-is.
-You heared many of these stories the last couple of years (todo: this, and this and this)
+You heared many of these stories (ElasticSearch, MongoDB) the last couple of years.

 #### The Story of Gimlet Cloud